MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 ### The "time" sub-option

 This sub-option allows for customizing the timing of the fade effect.
 If not specified, this will use a 1 second fade in, a 0.5 second hold, and a 1 second fade out.
 The total combined time of a fade command cannot exceed 60 seconds, and the hold time cannot exceed 10 seconds.
-If a longer fade (or dynamically timed fade out) is needed, multiple fade commands can be used – see "Combining fades" below.
+If a longer fade (or dynamically timed fade out) is needed, multiple fade commands can be used – see the "Combining fades" section.

 ### The "color" sub-option

 This sub-option allows for customizing the color of the fade effect.
 The red, green, and blue values should be a value from 0.0 to 1.0.
 The target opacity of the fade is always fully opaque.
 If this is not specified, it will use 0.0 for each value, which causes a fade to black.

 ## Fade timing, networked gameplay, and game performance